 The FDA Grand Rounds is webcast every other month to highlight cutting-edge research underway across the Agency and its impact on protecting and advancing public health.
 Each session features an FDA scientist presenting on a key public health challenge and how FDA is applying science to its regulatory activities.
 The 45-minute presentation is followed by questions from the audience.

-Thursday, July 14, 2016
+Thursday, September 8, 2016

-12:00 to 1:00 p.m., Eastern Daylight Time (EDT)
+12:00 to 1:00 p.m., Eastern Standard Time (EST)

-FDA Center for Devices and Radiological Health
+FDA Center for Drug Evaluation and Research

-About the Presentation:
+About the Presentation

-About the Presenter:
+About the Presenter

 - The Host Response to Pertussis Infection and Vaccination

-- Antibiotic resistance surveillance in the age of genomics: New answers to old questions.
+- Antibiotic resistance surveillance in the age of genomics: New answers to old questions

 Sign up for latest news on leading-edge scientific research, initiatives, and events at FDA